actions/runner-images/CONTRIBUTING.md

   - Use `DocumentInstalledItem "<add to docs>"` helper for building documentation.

 ### macOS
+MacOS source lives in this repository and available for everyone.
+However, MacOS image-generation CI doesn't support external contributions yet so we are not ready to accept pull-requests for now.
-We are in the process of preparing our macOS source to live in this repo so we can take contributions from the community.
+We are in the process of preparing MacOS CI to accept contributions.
 Until then, we appreciate your patience and ask you continue to make tool requests by filing issues.

 ## Resources